 3. Where does the data live?

 Privacy matters.
 Some platforms process everything in the cloud.
-Convo processes audio locally on your device.
+Convo captures audio locally on your device.
 Nothing uploads to third-party servers.
 If you're in a regulated industry or your prospects are privacy-sensitive, this is a major factor.
 See our privacy and compliance approach.

 4. What's the integration story?